 This directorial debut by acclaimed Japanese actor Joe Odagiri is beautifully shot by genius cinematographer Christopher Doyle and meticulously directed by a man many consider the finest actor of his generation.
 It’s set some time in the Meiji era (1868–1912) and as such, Odagiri assumes a languorous pace that informs the entire work.
 Set on a river in the countryside, mist inches over the hills and birds meander through the skies as the water rolls on.
 The natural setting and lack of anything remotely modern (minus a bridge in construction) puts viewers in a distinct headspace.
-It’s no wonder that this remarkable film had its world premiere at the Venice Film Festival last month.
+It’s no wonder that this remarkable film had its world premiere at the Venice Film Festival in 2019.

 The story concerns Toichi (Akira Emoto), an old boatman who has brought people across the river for decades.
 He lives alone in a hut by the water and subsists on catching fish and buying rice with his meager earnings.
 Occasionally, he’s visited by the young Genzo (Jun Murakami), a twenty-something who seems to have more enthusiasm than intelligence.
 Toichi’s service to the community is such that everyone knows him and hunting families appreciate his efforts to get them where they need to go.
 Just upstream, however, a massive modern bridge is being built that will render Toichi jobless, but the boatman approaches that reality with his usual diffidence.